Tundra Space

 Delayed use of a mobile health application until completion

-Participants assigned to the dApp group (delayed use) will not have access to the RomSi app during the first two weeks of the study.
-During this period, they will complete ecological momentary assessments (EMA) to evaluate stigma, help-seeking intentions, and suicidal ideation, without engaging in the intervention activities associated with the app.
+Participants assigned to the dApp group (delayed use) will not have access to the RomSi app during the first 10 days of the study.
 After completing this initial control phase, participants in the dAPP group will begin using the RomSi app, following the same protocol as the iAPP group.
 This includes interactive activities, such as games designed to foster empathy and understanding, along with continuous access to specialized help contacts.
+A daily assessment will collect real-time data and evaluate the intervention's impact.
 This crossover design allows for the immediate effects of the intervention to be compared between groups, while also evaluating changes in pre- and post-intervention measures across both conditions.
 A follow-up will be carried out one month and three months after the end of the intervention.

 Locations (1)